TxSSC

 What You Can Do About It

-Every person has different comfort levels in how they intervene when they witness or experience bullying.
+Every person has different comfort levels in what they do when they witness or experience bullying.
 There are two types of intervention: direct intervention and indirect intervention.

 Direct intervention includes things like calling out bullying when you see it occurring.
-For example, “Stacy, do not say that about her.
+For example, “Evan, do not say that about her.
 It is not true.
-If you continue to spread rumors about her, I will be forced to tell someone.”
+If you don’t stop spreading rumors about her, I will tell someone.”
+This can be done online as well.

-Indirect intervention includes things like using an anonymous reporting system, but it also includes speaking to the person being bullied and saying, “I saw what he did.
+Indirect intervention includes things like using the school’s anonymous reporting system to report what happened.
+Another way to indirectly intervene is by speaking to the person being bullied and saying, “I saw what he did.
 I am so sorry that is happening.
 Do you want me to tell someone?”
-Other indirect interventions include sitting with the person being bullied at lunch, walking with them in the hallways, or wherever it is they are being bullied.
-Also helpful is telling your parent, teacher, or another trusted adult when you see bullying happening to a classmate on social media (cyberbullying).
+Other indirect interventions include ensuring the person being bullied isn’t alone; for example, sitting with them at lunch or walking with them in the hallways.
+Also helpful is telling your parent, teacher, or another trusted adult when you see bullying or cyberbullying occurring.

 The In Real Life #BeStrong video below shows what happens when online bullying is taken offline.
-It is a terrific campaign because it shows how to undercut a bully’s power, making it socially unacceptable to bully or harass.
-Bullies are social predators who lack conscience and do it to gain status.
+It is a great campaign because it shows how to undercut a bully’s power by making it socially unacceptable to bully or harass.
+Bullies are social predators who lack consciences and do it to gain status.
 If their actions make them lose peoples’ attention, then they do not win.

 Watch the video below and ask yourself: